artificyan/ml-intro-course/15_final_project/1_final_project_instructions.md

 3. Model
 ----

 You must fit at least 2 different types of models and compare results.
-For example, your team could pick logistic regression and random forest.
+For example, your team could pick logistic regression and Random Forest™.
 Or your team could pick k-means clustering and spectral clustering.
+One of the models must be from the course.

 For each step, I want both an empirical and a logical justification for the choices you made.
 That is: show us that the choice you picked is empirically superior to the alternative (better F1 score, etc.) and explain why you think that is.